 In addition to interior changes, there are structures which are scheduled to either be demolished and/or decommissioned.
 The structures S-174, S-175, S-332, and S-332I are not currently functioning and are not required for current or future water management operations for the C-111 South Dade project.
-S-174 and S-175 are potential historic structures and as such further investigations are warranted.
-All other structures are modern and there will be no effects to historic properties from their removal be either method.
-However in regards to S-174 and S-175 at this time that actual effects are not know to these structures as the process of decommissioning vs deconstruction is not clear and specific plans have not been formalized.
+S-174 and S-175 are potentially historic structures and as such further investigations are warranted.
+All other structures are modern and there will be no effects on historic properties from their removal be either method.
+However in regards to S-174 and S-175 at this time detailed effects on these structures are not known as the process of decommissioning vs deconstruction is not clear and specific plans have not been formalized.
 The Corps will consult further on these structures.
 The goals will be to either avoid, minimize, or mitigate affects if such structures are determined to be historic properties and potentially eligible for inclusion in the National Register of Historic Places.

-4.16 NATIVE AMERICANS
+4.17 NATIVE AMERICANS